by Freddy Tran Nager, Founder of Atomic Tango + Donut Junkie…

 The latest fiasco is an attack on Dunkin Donuts by neo-fascist Michelle Malkin, who apparently boasts the intellect of a sand flea.
 She pressured Dunkin to drop their online campaign featuring the vivacious Rachael Ray because (drum roll please) Ray is wearing a scarf.
 But not just any scarf.
 In Malkin’s myopic and hate-filled vision, the scarf looks like an Arab kaffiyeh, which “has come to symbolize murderous Palestinian jihad.”

 Gee, who knew that Ray, an Emmy-nominated cooking show host of Sicilian and Cajun descent, was a member of Hamas?
-Well, she does look kinda Arab, and who knows what she could be slipping into her spicy sausage meatloaf patties?
+Well, she does look kinda Middle Eastern, and who knows what she could be slipping into her spicy sausage meatloaf patties?

 The sad part?
 Dunkin Donuts capitulated to Malkin’s wallowing ignorance and yanked the campaign.
 I guess the donut chain saw its customers as true believers of Malkin and other ayatollahs of American demagoguery.
 “Hey, these people buy our unhealthy grub, they must be stupid.”